 For jam-making, I prefer the smaller strawberries; they have much less water content.
 If using the larger ones, buy them very ripe.
 This is a straightforward recipe that requires no chopping.

-Makes 6 – 7 jars
+makes 6 – 7 jars

 ingredients